Tomorrow's Warhol, today.

 ArtRank Velocity Index

 Spotting emerging artists exhibiting significant career momentum.
-AI-run: powered by the ArtRank algorithm and informed by over 6.5M data points (and growing).
+AI-run: powered by the ArtRank algorithm and informed by over 6.5M data points.

 | Rank | Artist | Key Velocity Indicators |